Landowner Opportunities

 FAQs

-• A typical solar lease is 25 years long with additional options for extensions if the facility is still performing well and able to stay operational.
+• A typical solar lease is 25 years with additional options to extend if the facility is still operating efficiently.

 Contact Us.